 If using frozen berries, heat the berries on low heat with the honey and lemon juice (if using) until softened.
-Let cool for a couple of minutes.
+Allow to it cool.
 When using fresh berries, just puree it ahead with the honey and lemon juice.

 Beat the light and heavy creams together until they thicken or just before soft peaks form.
 Slowly add in the sugar and Vanilla extract and continue to beat until soft peaks form.
-Very gently fold in the remaining berry sauce into the cream mixture to give it a marbled effect.
+Slowly pour in the berry sauce and just blend until mixed through (just enough to have a marbled effect, if desired).

-Turn the mixture into a 2-pint size pudding basin or a freeze safe bowl.
+Turn the mixture into a 2-pint size pudding basin or a freezer-safe bowl.
 Cover with foil and then freeze until firm.
-To serve flip the basin upside down onto a serving plate and release the bombe.
+To serve, flip the basin upside down onto a serving plate and release the bombe.
 Peel off the cling wrap.
-Allow the ice cream to soften for a few minutes, if it’s still quite hard.
+Allow the ice cream to soften for a few minutes if it’s still quite hard.

 Pour the remaining berry sauce or puree over the bombe just before serving.
 Slice into wedges.
 Decorate and serve with fresh berries if desired.
 Enjoy!